WDRaihan/awesome-dokan/readme.txt

 == 🚀 Free Features (Available in Free Version) ==

-Enable New Dashboard Design – Instantly replace the default Dokan vendor dashboard with a modern, stylish design.
+**Enable New Dashboard Design** – Instantly replace the default Dokan vendor dashboard with a modern, stylish design.

-Select Dashboard Theme (Theme One) – Apply a clean new theme to the Dokan vendor dashboard.
+**Select Dashboard Theme (Theme One)** – Apply a clean new theme to the Dokan vendor dashboard.

-Custom Greeting Text – Add a personalized greeting at the top of the Dokan vendor dashboard, with support for dynamic usernames using {user} shortcode.
+**Custom Greeting Text** – Add a personalized greeting at the top of the Dokan vendor dashboard, with support for dynamic usernames using '{user}' shortcode.

-Dashboard Logo Source – Select whether the Dokan vendor dashboard should display the site icon or a logo.
+**Dashboard Logo Source** – Select whether the Dokan vendor dashboard should display the site icon or a logo.

-Show “Visit Store” Icon – Add a quick link to the vendor’s store from the Dokan vendor dashboard.
+**Show “Visit Store” Icon** – Add a quick link to the vendor’s store from the Dokan vendor dashboard.

-Show “Withdraw” Icon – Enable vendors to access withdrawals easily from the Dokan vendor dashboard.
+**Show “Withdraw” Icon** – Enable vendors to access withdrawals easily from the Dokan vendor dashboard.

-Show “Order Notification” Icon – Display order alerts directly inside the Dokan vendor dashboard.
+**Show “Order Notification” Icon** – Display order alerts directly inside the Dokan vendor dashboard.

 == 🌟 Pro Features (Upgrade Required) ==